Changes to cattle identification and traceability

 A herd of Angus cattle in Worcestershire grazing in the field.

-Defra is consulting on changes to bovine identification, registration, and movement in England.
-Read more about the consultation and the NFU's response.
+Defra has consulted on changes to bovine identification, registration, and movement in England.

 The consultation sought views on replacing the current CTS (Cattle Tracing System) with a modern livestock traceability service and simplifying the regulations covering cattle identification and movement reporting.